gekaklam/feo/README.md

 ## About

-Feo, as a reference to iron oxide (here Fe2O3) commonly is used in magnetic tape media, allows to simulate automated tape libraries systems integrated into the storage hierarchy of modern data centers.
+Feo, as a reference to iron oxide (here Fe2O3) which is commonly used in magnetic tape media, allows to simulate automated tape libraries systems integrated into the storage hierarchy of modern data centers.

 ## Dependencies